kiplangatkorir/ueq/README.md

 Pull requests and ideas are welcome!
 Whether it’s new methods, bug fixes, or docs improvements — let’s make UQ accessible everywhere.

-## License
+## 📜 License
-Apache 2.0 License.
-Use freely in research and production.
+Licensed under the **Apache License 2.0**.
+You may use, modify, and distribute this library in research and production under the terms of the license.
+See the [LICENSE](LICENSE) file for details.